CFC2k22Organisation/SwachBin-AI-Model-Resnet/README.md

 Through our solution, we can automate that process with this smart bin which will prove more efficient than current manual processes.
 There are currently no products like this in existence that we know of -- there are only standard automated recycling machines, which do not come equipped with an AI solution to classify what goes where, so we think it would be a valuable product to create in order to improve efficiency in our society's waste management system.

 Moreover it is affordable due to it's ultra low cost and when manufactured and deployed in enmasse the cost will further come down.
-So our team came up with the following vision: SwachBin - that:
+So our team came up with the following vision: SwachBin - an end to end open-source platform which when installed will:
-* Solves the problem of “segregation at source” in a seamless manner
+* Solve the problem of “segregation at source” in a seamless manner
 * Educate the user about the type of waste they are disposing
-* Compliance with local / regional segregation rules and regulations
+* Enables compliance with local / regional segregation rules and regulations
 * Ultra low cost yet sophisticated
 * Aligns with UN goal of sustainability
 ### How can technology help?
+Due to the infusion of AI / ML and advanced HW - it is possible to detect the types of waste soruce with high accuracy and also through the use of NLP (text to speech) we can educate the user as well on the type of waste they are disposing.
+Through our research we found that no solution exits presently that is a combination of highly tech enabled yet highly affordable.

+Also thru advanced analytics and IoT platform based dashboard, government bodies can plan their trash picking schedule effectively thus enabling 'reduced carbon emissions'.
+- Less trips to households to pick waste = less fuel being burned = reduced carbon emission .. yay :)

 ## Demo video
 [![Watch the video](./images/swachbin_Video_preview_image.jpg)](https://www.youtube.com/)